Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: Future research directions

-\textbf{\emph{Timely attack.}} The attack timing is a critical issue to launch adversarial attacks on MLsgAPPs.
+\textbf{\emph{Timely attack.}} The attack timing is a critical issue in launching adversarial attacks on MLsgAPP.
 First, it is important to guarantee that the adversarial attack is finished timely such that the attack takes effect at the right period.
 The power system runs in real-time within a few minutes, seconds, or milliseconds of time scale.
-If it is computationally intensive to calculate the adversarial example, the attacker might miss the correct time period and is identified by the time-evolution detectors.
+If it is computationally intensive to calculate the adversarial example, the attacker might miss the correct period and be identified by the time-evolution detectors.
 Second, the appropriate time to launch the adversarial attack is also important.
-If the timing is well selected, the attack can cause the maximum damage and reduce the continuous efforts required to achieve the objective.
+If the timing is well selected, the attack can cause the maximum damage and reduce the continuous effort required to achieve the objective.
 For example, considering the dynamic interaction processes of the DRL algorithm, the timing for launching the attack is very important.
 Once the power system is attacked at the most sensitive moment, it might face hazardous situations.

+\textbf{\emph{Attack on the implementation platform.}} Moreover, the security of the implementation platform of ML algorithms sometimes is ignored.
+The information infrastructures supporting the processing, training, and predicting of MLsgAPPs are also vulnerable.
+The malicious insiders can change the model parameters, steal the model information, and place backdoors in the hardware and software of the implementation platform.
+A direct attack route is just to hack into the computers or servers in the computing center to take over the execution of MLsgAPPs.
+Therefore, the defense against cyberattacks on the implementation platform of MLsgAPPs is also important and cannot be ignored.